DiltheyLab/GENTRAIN/documentation/docs/developers/testing.md

 # Testing

-GenTrain employs a comprehensive testing strategy that includes a dedicated testing environment in the de.NBI cloud.
+Gentrain employs a comprehensive testing strategy that includes a dedicated testing environment in the de.NBI cloud.
 This setup allows for thorough testing of new features and changes before they are deployed to the production environment.